Will progressive vaginal weights or vaginal cones sit correctly in my vagina?

 - Prolapse - if it is a mild prolapse then you may be able to successfully insert the cones, however if you can feel a bulge at the opening to the vagina then it is likely that this will prevent correct placement or that the cones/ device will sit above the prolapse and not do the job they are designed to do.

-Many women feel that following childbirth, their vagina is larger, weaker, floppy or loose.
-Whilst this may initially be the case , you should notice improvement in this over the coming months especially if you actively work on regaining your pelvic floor and core strengthIn women who still feel this way some time after the birth , the causes can be:
+Many women feel that following childbirth their vagina is larger, weaker, or feels looser.
+Whilst this may initially be the case you should notice improvement in this over the coming months especially if you actively work on regaining your pelvic floor and core strengthIn women who still feel this way some time after the birth , the causes can be:

 - Weak pelvic floor muscles

 - Stretched or torn fascial or elastic tissue - there are sheets of this tissue between the vagina and the bladder at the front which support the anterior or front wall of the vagina, and between the vagina and rectum which supports the posterior or back wall. if this is the case then the relevenat organs ( bladder at the front , rectum at the back ) can slide into the vagina leaving you feel heavy or with a bugle in the vagina.
 This is called a prolapse.

 - Avulsed deep pelvic floor muscle layer- these attach at the pubic bone at the front and sometimes one side may tear away from the pubic bone.
 It can happen on both sides but this is much rarer

 Any of these scenarios can leave you with a large hiatus, or gap, between the two sides of the deep pelvic floor muscles and this is what gives you the perception of a loose or slack vagina.